 Trains from Waterloo to Windsor & Eaton Riverside Station depart every half hour throughout the day, hourly on Sundays.

 The journey takes about an hour and 20 minutes.

 Windsor & Eton Riverside - About a 10 minutes walk.

 Trains from Paddington to Windsor Central depart every 10 to 15 minutes throughout the day.

 The journey takes about 35 minutes.
 You have to change trains at Slough.

 Greenline bus numbers 701 and 702 leave from Victoria Colonnades, near London Victoria Coach Station every half hour, approximately, during the day.
 The journey takes about an hour.

 Windsor is accessible via the major motorway networks of the M3, M4, M25 and M40

 The journey time from London is approximately 40 minutes and Heathrow airport is about 15 minutes away.

-Tours to Windsor Castle can be purchased online through Visit Britain, the official shop of the British Tourism Authority.
+Tours and tickets to Windsor Castle can be purchased online through Visit Britain, the official shop of the British Tourism Authority.